Originally published on 2nd August 2016 Last updated on 10th June 2024

 However, going from eighteen to nineteen, my anxiety disorder remained, interfering with certain jobs, until I settled in to one.
 It would flare up now and then, I suspect my adrenals were constantly being battered by this on-going stress of abnormal anxiety, which we know can trigger hypothyroidism and Hashimoto’s.

-I was also put on the contraceptive pill at sixteen years old, for abnormally heavy periods, which I read in Dr Kharrazian’s book can lead to hypothyroidism due to excessive oestrogen.
-Since finding out I have oestrogen dominance, I do wonder how long I’ve had this for and if it’s in anyway contributed to my development of hypothyroidism.
+I was also put on the contraceptive pill at sixteen-years-old, for abnormally heavy periods, and I do wonder how long I’ve had this for and if it’s in anyway contributed to my development of hypothyroidism and Hashimoto’s.

 Hypothyroidism and Hashimoto’s Ramping Up

-From nineteen years old on wards, even though I didn’t have any further stays in hospital or flu experiences, my ‘random’ symptoms carried on to grow, with recurring depressive bouts, anxiety, aches, pains, migraines, fatigue, acid reflux, dipping iron levels etc. right up until I was twenty-one, when I was eventually diagnosed with hypothyroidism.
+From nineteen-years-old onwards, even though I didn’t have any further stays in hospital or flu experiences, my ‘random’ symptoms carried on to grow, with recurring depressive bouts, anxiety, aches, pains, cramping, migraines, fatigue, acid reflux, dipping iron levels etc. right up until I was twenty-one, when I was eventually diagnosed with hypothyroidism.

 Looking Back

-From all of this, I can see that adrenal stress (from the emotional, physical and mental stress experienced), courses of antibiotics (causing leaky gut and leading to candida), the swine flu, other flu and pneumonia, the contraceptive pill, antidepressants, anaemia etc. that I experienced, have likely all culminated to trigger my Hashimoto’s and thus, hypothyroidism.
+From all of this, I can see that adrenal stress (from the emotional, physical and mental stress experienced), so many courses of antibiotics (causing increased intestinal permeability and candida), the swine flu, other flu and pneumonia, the contraceptive pill, anaemia etc. that I experienced, have likely all culminated to trigger my Hashimoto’s and thus, hypothyroidism.

 Having the gene ready to be triggered, and hammering these multiple triggers in such a short space of time (just a few years), was bound to do something.
 I have also had a scalloped tongue since being a teenager, which I know can also be a sign of hypothyroidism.